livepeer/docs/docs/video-miners/quickstart-guide/quickstart.md

 ---
-sidebar_position: 2
+title: Quickstart Guide
-title: Orchestrators
+sidebar_position: 1
 ---

-This Quick Start guide includes a detailed overview of how to set up a [combined Livepeer Orchestrator and Transcoder](/video-miners/core-concepts/architecture).
+This Quickstart guide includes a detailed overview of how to set up a [combined Livepeer Orchestrator and Transcoder](/video-miners/core-concepts/architecture).

 By the end of this guide, you will be able to install and set up an Orchestrator for video mining and use your GPU for transcoding.

 ## What You Need to Know

 - Familiarity with platform capabilities highlighted in [Protocol Core Concepts](/protocol/core-concepts/).